apache/incubator-heron/website/content/docs/operators/deployment/statemanagers/localfs.md

 need to specify the following for each cluster:

 * `heron.class.state.manager` --- Indicates the class to be loaded for local file system state manager.
-You should set this to `com.twitter.heron.statemgr.localfs.LocalFileSystemStateManager`
+You should set this to `org.apache.heron.statemgr.localfs.LocalFileSystemStateManager`

 * `heron.statemgr.connection.string` --- This should be `LOCALMODE` since it always localhost.